bootstrap_statistic#

 Returns:

-rmse_stats – ‘mean’ : mean RMSE ‘stderr’ : standard error ‘low’ : low end of CI ‘high’ : high end of CI
+stats – ‘mle’: statistic computed on the original data ‘mean’ : mean value of the statistic over all bootstrap samples ‘stderr’ : standard error of the statistic over all bootstrap samples ‘low’ : low end of CI ‘high’ : high end of CI

 Return type: